"I Like Trains" Kid/Ryan

 - Bears Are Bad News: Averted.
 He's nice, but understandably confused as to why he's on the moon.

-- We Hardly Knew Ye: He gets one line in his first appearance and dies in the second.
+- We Hardly Knew Ye: He gets one line in his first appearance and is shown dead in the second.

 Appearances: asdfmovie4, asdfmovie: deleted scenes, asdfmovie12

 Beep Beep Sheep

 Appearances: asdfmovie10, asdfmovie12